timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Install Java
 * Get Leiningen
-* Run this command to make a project
+* Run this command to create a project
 * Add these dependencies
-* Start a REPL  control k meta j
+* Start a REPL with control k meta j

 ---